-For the purposes of this policy, District officials are the Title IX coordinator, the ADA coordinator, the Section 504 coordinator, and the Superintendent.
+For the purposes of this policy, District officials are the Title IX coordinator, the ADA/Section 504 coordinator, and the Superintendent.

-Title IX Coordinators
+Title IX Coordinator

-Reports of discrimination based on sex or gender, including sexual harassment, may be directed to the designated Title IX coordinators.
+Reports of discrimination based on sex, including sexual harassment, may be directed to the designated Title IX coordinator.
 [See DIA(EXHIBIT)]

-ADA and Section 504 Coordinators
+ADA / Section 504 Coordinator

-Reports of discrimination based on disability may be directed to the designated ADA coordinators or the Section 504 coordinator.
+Reports of discrimination based on disability may be directed to the designated ADA/Section 504 coordinator.
 [See DIA(EXHIBIT)]